Pseudo-cells in Rhynie chert

 horizontal boundary above some structure in Fig.1 but below in Fig.2, may be surprising.
-In Fig.2, a pale brown liquid suspension had settled at the bottom of the a horizontal surface, and eventually solidified into gel.
-Then the remaining cavity got a thin white cladding all around, clearly seen only at the bottom where it appears in
+In Fig.2, a pale brown watery suspension had settled at the bottom of the a horizontal surface, and eventually solidified into gel.
+Then the remaining cavity got a thin white lining all around, clearly seen only at the bottom where it appears in